ra1nstorm/ra1nstorm-helper/README.md

 # ra1nstorm helper
 #### No official checkra1n support, no problem!

-The ra1nstorm helper prepares an environment adequate for running checkra1n and exploiting your iOS device in a MacOS virtual machine.
+The ra1nstorm helper prepares an environment adequate for running checkra1n and exploiting your iOS device in a macOS virtual machine.

 * **[Join the Discord](https://discord.gg/e9W8cv8)**
 * **[Follow the Twitter](https://twitter.com/realra1nstorm)**